saucecode/gtUDP/README.md

     +--------+--------+--------+--------+--------+
 ```

-Packet Type Bytes are `0x1D` (DATA), `0x5F` (RECV), `0xAE` (ACK).
+Default Packet Type Bytes (aka Packet Identifier Bytes) are `0x1D` (DATA), `0x5F` (RECV), `0xAE` (ACK).
-These values can be changed to anything, but they must be changed at both ends, and all three MUST have the same length.
+These values can be changed to anything, with any length, but they must be changed at both ends, and all three MUST have the same length.

 There is also an OPTIONAL magic number setting.
 By default it is off.
-Magic numbers is a sequence of bytes added to the start of the header, and can have any length.
+The magic number is a sequence of bytes added to the start of all headers, and can have any length.
 If you wanted to have a 6 byte magic number, and 2 byte TYPEs, your packets would look like this:

 ```
 BYTE 0        1        2        3